My Blue's Clues pages:

 Blue's Clues & You!
 (2019-)

 The most jarring thing that I had to get used to was everyone having different voices now.
 Most of them did change voice actors in the original series, but Mailbox, Sidetable Drawer, and Mr. Salt didn't so their new voices sound kind of odd to me.
 Another thing that I did not like is that Green Puppy was replaced by Magenta in the episode that would have introduced her.
 I miss Green Puppy.
 I feel like Magenta being the one to knock down Blue's block tower doesn't make any sense because they're already established as being best friends.
-It would make more sense if Magenta was introduced in this episode, but she was introduced in the second episode of the show.
+It would make more sense if Magenta was introduced in this episode and they would eventually grow to become best friends, but she was introduced in the second episode of the show and not that one.
 Another episode that I didn't really like was "Blue's Night Before Christmas."
 In the previous holiday episodes there would be some sort of explanation of Hanukkah, Kwanzaa, and even Ramadan in one of them, but in this one it's all about Christmas and I really don't like that.
 I know the explanations of those holidays were so basic, but it made more sense than having the whole episode be about Christmas because not everyone celebrates that holiday.
 Another major difference that I don't have any strong opinions on is Josh gets emails sometimes.
 I just imagine Mailbox on his little tablet scrolling through some sites and is just waiting for an email notification to pop up so he can tell Josh about it.
 It makes sense for him to get emails since it's very common for people to send emails in this current time period.
 I don't know if anyone is annoyed by Josh getting emails, but I need people to know that he still gets letters.
 I would say it's pretty 50/50.
 He still sings "Mailtime" and he still sings "We Just Got a Letter" (or "We Just Got an Email" if he's gotten an email on that day) so there's nothing to be angry about.
 I don't like how short the letter segments are at all.
 There was much more to the old ones, but they film in a different area than before so I'm sure they had to change it somehow and possibly change it to save time.
 Forget what I said here before at this part, I do like how Blue and Magenta are animated now.
 I am glad that they gave them eyebrows.
 I think Blue was really needing those in Blue's Room.
 It's much easier to understand how Blue is feeling now since her face is able to change more.
-I do like the limitations of the old version, but it's fun watching her expressions change in the background whenever someone else is talking.
+I do like the limitations of the old version, but it's fun watching her expressions change in the background whenever someone else is talking now.